mild-blue/txmatching/README.md

 This is a tool that allows kidney pair donation centre to find the best possible matching from a pool of patients.

-It consist of backend written in Python and an Angular frontend.
+It consists of backend written in Python and an Angular frontend.

 ## How to quickly run the app locally without docker

-The project can run only on mac or linux as we are using [graph-tool](https://graph-tool.skewed.de/) package that does not support windows.
+The project can run only on MacOS or Linux as we are using [graph-tool](https://graph-tool.skewed.de/) package that does not support Windows.

 ### Prepare Frontend
 In order to build Frontend for the app one must run `make build-fe`.